HanKruiger/hankruiger.com/content/now.md

 ## General
 I live in Groningen with my girlfriend and our cat.

-After reading Tiago Forte's *Building a Second Brain* I try to get into the habit of note-taking.

 ## Work
+In September, I will start as a *full-stack developer* at [New Nexus](https://newnexus.nl/).

-I work as a *Scientist Innovator* at the [Netherlands Organisation for Applied Scientific Research (TNO)](https://www.tno.nl/en/).
+Until then, I work as a *Scientist Innovator* at the [Netherlands Organisation for Applied Scientific Research (TNO)](https://www.tno.nl/en/).
 Most of my activities are related to data interoperability, front- and backend (web) development, and ontology engineering.

-Currently, I'm doing a lot with [Django](https://www.djangoproject.com), [Svelte](https://svelte.dev/) and the [Knowledge Engine](https://github.com/tno/knowledge-engine).

 ## Social web stuff